 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

-The Big Spring Police Department reported the following activity between 7 a.m.
-Monday and 7 a.m. today:
+The Big Spring Police Department reported the following activity between 9 a.m.
+Saturday and 7 a.m. today: